All Products

 Background information

-• Average requirements on disk I/O
+• Average requirements for disk I/O.

-2. Obtain an AccessKey ID and AccessKey secret.
+2. Retrieve AccessKey ID and AccessKey Secret.

 Prerequisites